knpuniversity/symfony4/sfcasts/uploads/absolute-asset-paths.md

 ## Linking to the Full Image

-Small step, but now that all this config is in one spot, we can do something kinda cool... with almost no effort.
+Small step, but with all this config in one spot, we can do something kinda cool... with almost no effort.
 But first, I want to *triple* check that all this public path stuff is setup correctly.
 Our `getPublicPath()` method is currently used in one spot: by the `uploaded_asset()` Twig function.
-But, we're not actually *using* this Twig function anywhere at this moment.
+But, we're not actually *using* this Twig function anywhere at the moment.

 So try this: in the form, we're showing the thumbnail.
-It might be useful to allow the user to click this and see the *full* size image.
+It might be useful to allow the user to click this and see the *original* image.
 That's pretty easy: add `<a href="">` and use `uploaded_asset(articleForm.vars.data.imagePath)`.

 That's it!
 Wrap this around the `img` tag and let's also add `target="_blank"`.